Guides & How To's

 Summary

-In summary, having your account frozen can be really disruptive and cost you money if direct debits bounce.
-The banks are legally bound through the POCA (Proceeds of Crime Act) to monitor every transaction on your account.
-Notably, most of the monitoring is conducted through technology with rules pre-set by the issuing bank.
-This monitoring is in place to protect you from fraud and accounts that have been frozen, if there has been no suspicious activity will be unfrozen quickly.
+In summary, a frozen account can disrupt your life and cost you money if direct debits bounce.
+The POCA (Proceeds of Crime Act) legally requires banks to monitor every transaction on your account.
+Notably, technology conducts most of the monitoring using rules pre-set by the issuing bank.
+This monitoring protects you from fraud, and accounts with no suspicious activity will be quickly unfrozen.

 It’s easy to open a